Editorial Standards

 Advertising and editorial independence

 Advertising on this site is sold via Google AdSense, which uses automated placement.
 American Courant does not have influence over which specific ads are shown alongside which articles.
 We do not let advertisers review or pre-approve editorial coverage.
 We do not publish sponsored content disguised as editorial.
 If we ever publish sponsored content, it will be clearly labeled as such.
+Trust and legal pages — About, Contact, Privacy, Terms, and this page — do not carry advertising.

 What we will not publish